Updated: March 2nd 2018 | Nepal travel guides

 In front of the main doorway in the balcony area is a splendid view of the stupa.
 Resist the urge to take too many photos and head to the roof where you'll get the best view.

-Tamang Monasteries rooftop is perhaps its biggest highlight for a tourist.
+Tamang Monasteries rooftop is perhaps its biggest highlight for most tourists.
 Upon exiting the stairwell you'll see a small roofed area straight ahead.
 This again houses a statue of the Buddha.

-Turn around to the front of the gompa and you'll be confronted by the best view of the stupa.
+Turn around to the front of the gompa and you'll be confronted by the best view of the stupa which had extensive renovations completed at the end of 2016.
 During the day you'll get a great view of the Ajima Hariti Shrine and the whole stupa area.

 At night time it's particularly beautiful once the stupa is lit up with floodlights and colorful lighting.